Agoric/documentation/main/guides/orchestration/contract-walkthroughs/send-anywhere.md

 ```

 The `makeSendInvitation` method creates an invitation for users, allowing them to initiate a transfer by submitting a proposal.
 The
-proposal must match the structure defined by the `SingleNatAmountRecord`, ensuring that only one asset is transferred per transaction.
+proposal must match the structure defined by `SingleNatAmountRecord`, ensuring that only one asset is transferred per transaction.
 The invitation is connected to the `sendIt` function (explained later), which performs the asset transfer.

 ## 2. `send-anywhere.flows.js`